Oxford Technology SEIS/EIS Fund

 Oxford Technology has invested just under £500,000 into Combat Medical since 2013.

-Message Missile didn’t work out as planned.
+As is to be expected, not all investments work out.
+Message Missle is one such example.
 Oxford Technology invested £41,000.
-On paper, it is a compelling idea, and the brainchild of a teenager.
+On paper, it is a compelling idea, the brainchild of a teenager.
 Businesses could send text messages to customers based on their location.
 So, if a store had a surplus of an item they could run a flash sale – for instance hot croissants half price in the next ten minutes - and alert only those customers who were within 200 metres via text message.
 Tesco were interested in the business.
 However, the founder went to University and campus life proved too much of a draw for him to commit fully.
 Some progress was made in his second year but ultimately the company was closed.

 Risks – important